quarkly/elements/docs/spacer.md

 # Spacer

 Spacers are used to adding extra space around elements.
-It is just transparent `div` tag.
+They are rendered (on the page) as transparent `div` tag.

 <img alt="spacer" src="src/spacer.png" width="800px">